Opening

 The Google I/O 2026 search announcement covered a lot of ground.
 The parts that matter for business owners come down to a few things.

-AI Mode now has over a billion monthly users.
-That is not a beta test.
-Google is deploying Gemini 3.5 Flash as the default model globally, and queries are doubling quarterly.
-Users can ask follow-up questions directly from AI Overviews, turning a single search into a conversation.
-Google specifically noted that links become increasingly relevant as users explore deeper into those conversations.
+AI Mode now has over a billion monthly users, with queries more than doubling every quarter since launch.
+Google is rolling out Gemini 3.5 Flash as the new default model in AI Mode globally.
+Users can ask follow-up questions directly from AI Overviews, turning a single search into a conversation, and Google says links and supporting articles get more relevant as people explore deeper into those conversations.

-Search Agents are a new category.
-Launching this summer, these are AI systems that continuously monitor the web for changes matching criteria you set.
-Apartment hunting, product releases, price drops.
+Information agents are a new category, launching first for Google AI Pro and Ultra subscribers this summer.
+These are AI systems that continuously monitor the web for changes matching criteria you set: apartment hunting, product releases, price drops.
 The agent watches, synthesizes, and sends you updates.
-It is doing what a human researcher would do, except it runs all the time and reads websites to do it.
+It reads websites to do it.

-Agentic Booking is the one that gets attention.
-Google can now initiate actions on your behalf for local services: home repair, beauty, pet care.
-In some categories, it will call the business directly.
+Agentic booking is the capability that gets attention.
+Google expanded it at I/O 2026 to cover local services: home repair, beauty, pet care.
+For select categories, it will call the business directly.
 Think about what that means.
 Google is sending an AI agent to interact with your business.
 If your website does not clearly explain what you do, where you operate, and how to get started, that agent has nothing to work with.

 Traffic

 The fear is straightforward: AI answers the question, the user never clicks, the website gets less traffic.
-That is a real dynamic and it is already happening.
-Google confirmed that AI Mode hit an all-time query high last quarter, and a meaningful share of those queries resolve without a traditional click-through.
+That is a real dynamic.
+Google says AI Mode hit an all-time query high last quarter, and a meaningful share of those queries resolve without a traditional click-through.

 But the traffic that disappears is overwhelmingly informational.
 “What is an H-1B visa.”
 “How much does a patio cost.”
 “What font should I use for my logo.”
 These are questions where the user wants a quick answer, not a relationship with a service provider.
 A contractor whose entire traffic strategy depended on people clicking through a “how much does a deck cost” blog post was borrowing time anyway.
 That content was always one AI answer away from irrelevance.

 The traffic that remains is higher-intent.
 People who need to evaluate a specific business.
 People comparing two contractors.
 People reading a case study to see if the work matches what they need.
-People who are ready to call but want to confirm the business is credible first.
 That is the traffic that converts.
 And it goes to websites, not AI summaries.

 Source of Truth